ziotom78/raytracing_course/tomasi-ray-tracing-10b.md

 # Implementation in Python

--   The Python implementation of the algorithm requires operations that allow control over how Python performs operations on integers.
+-   The implementation of the PCG algorithm requires wrapping when integers overflow.

 -   Unlike the languages you use, in Python there is only one `int` type, whose size adapts depending on the number to be stored.